<shoots both hands up in the air>

 - Tasks I should do less.

-I take everything on list three and look at our team.
+I take everything on list three and look at how it can be delegated (or eliminated).

-I then create a timeline for tasks I can’t delegate right away, but can transition through training.
+I then create a timeline for tasks I can’t delegate immediately, but can transition through training.

 WARNING: Humble city here.
 You find a lot of the things you thought “only you could do,” other people can do just fine.